ZyberZo/vulnad/README.md

-# Active Directory Enviroment attack
+# Setting up and attacking Active Directory

 This project involved setting up an Active Directory environment on a Proxmox server with a Windows 2022 Domain Controller and a Windows 10 workstation.
 The objective was to deliberately test and identify vulnerabilities within the Active Directory infrastructure.